How to Handle a Low Ball Offer From a Dual Agent

 • Smoother communication: Having one fewer intermediary could streamline both the process and negotiations.

-• Paying less commission: A dual agent might accept a lower commission, potentially saving you money.
-While this doesn’t entirely eliminate the conflict of interest, it could reduce it.
+• Paying less commission: A dual agent might agree to a reduced commission, potentially lowering the seller’s double-charge for agent fees.
+While this doesn’t completely resolve the conflict of interest, it can help reduce it.

 • Expedite the sale: You may leave money on the table in a dual agency situation.
 However, the trade-off could be worth it for a faster, simpler home sale.